18F/formsgov-tools/README.md

 When the tool completes, the apiKeys.txt file should be in the current directory.
 The file will contain the names of the API components (and their component types) by page.

-*Development Note: In order for the tests in this tool to run successfully, create a "formiokeys.env" file in the root directory, and populate the following value with an auth key: FORMIO_DEV_API_KEY=xxxxxxxxxxxxxxxxxxxxxx*
+*Development Note: In order for the tests in this tool to run successfully, create a "formiokeys.env" file in the test/resources directory, and populate the following value with an auth key: FORMIO_DEV_API_KEY=xxxxxxxxxxxxxxxxxxxxxx*